Pedason82/homeassistant-brokkoli/README.md

-# Alternative plants component for Home Assistant
+# Alternative alternative plants component for Home Assistant - Work in Progress

+Plant component for Home Assistant for ... harvestable plants.
-This integration can automatically fetch data from [OpenPlantBook](https://open.plantbook.io/docs.html) if you are a registered user.
-Registration is free.
+This integration, in combination with [homeassistant-seedfinder](https://github.com/dingausmwald/homeassistant-seedfinder), can fetch data from [seedfinder].

+Added a bunch of features, like Cycle Devices to Group Plants and Aggregate Sensors.

+Added Helper:
+ Flowering Duration
+ Growth Phase
+ Pot Size
+ Water Capacity

+Diagnostic:
+ Water Consumption
+ Fertilizer Consumption

+Alot of attributes coming from seedfinder, like picture, flowering duration, Effects, Smell, Taste, Website, Infotext, Lineage.. and some i thought are from interest lik Phenotype, Hunger, Growth and Flower Stretch, Mold resistance, difficulty..

+Some Services Like deleting plants, adding member to cycle, cloning plants..

+A function to normalize the moisture (and with this factor) the conductivity sensor.

+A configuration entity to set default values for new plants and cycles (thresholds and stuff since they are not coming from openplantbook anymore)

 # BREAKING CHANGES